1900 Hoboken Docks fire: Aftermath

 The NDL replaced its Hoboken piers with larger, stronger and more fireproof structures.
 The new steel piers were known as Hoboken Pier Nos.
 1, 2, and 3.
 All of the damaged ocean liners returned to maritime service, Saale under a different name (the SS J. L. Luckenbach).

 On the first anniversary of the fire, a large granite monument was dedicated in Flower Hill Cemetery in North Bergen, New Jersey above a mass grave containing unidentifiable bodies of the victims, listing the names of the dead and missing.

 News stories of the fire had described below-deck crew “trying in vain to force their way through the small portholes, while the flames pressed relentlessly upon them.”
 The fire prompted arguments that portholes on all ships should be at least 11 × 13 in in size, to make it easier for them to serve as a means of escape.
 Others responded that making portholes larger would be cost-prohibitive, or come at the expense of structural strength.
 In the end, regulations required portholes to be big enough for a person of reasonable size to escape.

+Later fires in Hoboken

-Five years later, a fire consumed the Delaware, Lackawanna and Western Railroad's Hoboken ferry piers.
+In 1905, a fire consumed the Delaware, Lackawanna and Western Railroad's Hoboken ferry piers.

 The piers immediately south of the NDL piers, owned before World War I by Hamburg America Line, were later also destroyed by fire.
 In 1921, two of the three piers (Hoboken Pier Nos.
 5 and 6) were consumed in a fire that also scorched the SS Leviathan.
 In August 1944, Pier No. 4 burned, killing three and briefly setting afire the SS Nathaniel Alexander, a Liberty ship.